benjiaomodular/MiniADSR/README.md

 ### Issues
 - Wrong connection from R7
-- Wrong value for C3
+- Wrong value for C3 and Sustain pot

 ## 1.1 (\*Not validated)
 Some fixes from the initial release